Mimicry Srinivos: Early life

 Sreenivos was born in a small village called Kesamudram in Warangal district of Telangana state in 1961.
-When he was a kid, got impressed by Dr. Nerella Venumadhav's performance and started practising imitation of various voices.
-Fortunately, he got an opportunity to learn more and improve his skills when his family moved to Warangal which is the hometown of renowned artist Dr. Venumadhav.
+As a child he was impressed by Dr. Nerella Venumadhav's performance arranged at Mahabubabad on the occasion of Subhas Chandrabose birth anniversary organized by journalist Ubeid on 23rd January 1971 and started practising imitation of various voices.
+He got an opportunity to learn more and improve his skills when his family moved to Warangal which is the hometown of renowned artist Dr. Venumadhav.
 Soon he became a favorite disciple of Dr. Venumadhav.
 He started performing on stage when he was 15 years old and quickly became a popular artist with his new and bold experiments in mimicry and ventriloquism.

 He is also a graphic artist and as a teenager, he ran his own graphic art business 'Navata Arts' in Warangal during the late 70s.

 Education

 He graduated with 'Bachelor of Arts' from Arts and Science College (affiliated to Kakatiya University), Warangal, Telangana state, India in the year 1982.